Structure and Function of Bulbs, Corms and Rhizomes

 Explain how tulips have been a valuable commodity in the past, particularly during “Tulipmania” in Holland.
 Explain that the beauty of the flower lends itself to be a particularly welcome gift during the dreary mid-winter.
-Distribute Tulipmania (Attachment One) and discuss how important this flower was to Dutch life and commerce.
+Distribute Tulipmania (Handout One) and discuss how important this flower was to Dutch life and commerce.
 Compare the fascination with tulips to a present day phenomenon, for example, Beanie Babies.

 Have the learners form four-person Discovery Lab teams.
-Distribute Discovery Lab Sheet (Attachment Two) to each student.
+Distribute Discovery Lab Sheet (Handout Two) to each student.
 Explain that the flower bud is ready and waiting inside the bulb, just waiting for the right combination of environmental factors to start the growth process.
 These tiny buds will be observed only inside the bulbs.
 Other differences that they should observe include the outer coverings, the eyes or growing points and the location of the root mass.
 The daffodil will have evident layers that are actually the leaves before emergence.
 They will notice that the inside and outside of their structures will have similarities as well.
 All structures will have solid consistencies which represent the food storage organ.
 The corm is actually just a swollen segment of a plant stem that stores the energy needed to grow.
 The rhizome is a root-like swollen stem which serves the same purpose.

 Preview the steps with the whole group and answer any questions about the instructions.
 Learners should make observations of the different structures using all the senses except for taste.
 These observations should be recorded in the appropriate place on their lab sheet.
 Cue learners to observe the differences and similarities.